sparsh-ai/recohut/06-orchestration/airflow/README.md

 ```

 And that's it!
 Your DAG will use MyOperator and MySensor when it runs, giving you full flexibility over what happens in your pipelines.

+## Airflow on Cloud

+### Cloud Composer

+Cloud Composer is an Airflow-managed service in GCP.
+Using Cloud Composer, we don't need to think about the infrastructure, installation, and software management for the Airflow environment.
+With this, we can focus only on the development and deployment of our data pipeline.
+From the perspective of a data engineer, there is almost no difference between Cloud Composer and Airflow.

+## Side hustles

+### Airflow db

+Explore the Airflow db (in SQLite by default) in your database client line `DBeaver`

+### Encryption

+Instead of storing credentials in plain text, you can use encryption.

 ## Explore further